 In November 1994, the year old government of Benazir Bhutto faced a crisis in NWFP.
 Some of the Pashtun tribal chiefs, led by a Maulana Sufi Muhammad proclaimed that Shari'a needed to be enforced in NWFP.
 His movement, the Tehrik Nifaz-i Shariat Muhammadi (Movement for the Establishment of the Path of Muhammad), enjoyed wide-spread support.
 He was shutting down airports and businesses and making life hard for the PPP.
 So, she cut a deal.
 It may be shocking to remember that this same Benazir Bhutto who is now proclaiming herself as the Sole Secular Leader was none too shy about cutting deals where it suited her.
 The Musharraf regime also turned to TNSM and Maulana Sufi Muhammad to try and operate in the Swat region.
 But, the Bajaur strike and the Lal Masjid crisis ended their partnership.
 Maulana Sufi Muhammad is under arrest but Musharraf is actively trying to broker another deal.

 The reason is Maulana Fazlullah and his declaration of open hostility against the Pakistan military.
 Fazlullah is the son-in-law of Maulana Sufi Muhammad and has organized his own army called Shaheen Commandos.
 He is operating in and around Matta and openly calling themselves the Taliban.
-He is young – 30 or 32 – and comes from Imam Dheri area in Swat.
-Around a year or so ago, as the Imam of the seminary in Imam Dheri, he established an FM radio channel in the area to deliver sermons and became a local celebrity.2 After the Lal Masjid crisis, he declared jihad on the state of Pakistan.
+He is young - 30 or 32 - and comes from Imam Dheri area in Swat.
+Around a year or so ago, as the Imam of the seminary in Imam Dheri, he established an FM radio channel in the area to deliver sermons and became a local celebrity. ((FM radio channels have proliferated in the past 3 years as the key means of transmission of ideas and information.
+They are very cheap to set up, mobile and can usually transmit up to 80 miles.
+No militant is without one.))
+After the Lal Masjid crisis, he declared jihad on the state of Pakistan.
 His Shaheen Commandos now control Matta.
 And the fight is slowly reaching the capital.

 This is certainly a complex and deeply troubling development for the state of Pakistan.
 The rise of local militias and the oppressive reaction by the military was certainly a contributing factor in the secession of East Pakistan.
 And a similar pattern is clear in Baluchistan.
 Just two days ago, Mir Balach Khan Marri was killed - something that is sure to have wide repercussions for thatseparatist movement.